-If you have been looking for any sort of job in the IT industry you may have wondered where the great jobs are, and how people actually get them.
+If you have been looking for any sort of job in the IT industry you may have wondered where the great jobs are, and how people actually get them without creating an impressive resume, you don’t stand a chance.
 Within many industries you’ll find that positions are quickly filled internally and through word of mouth, businesses generally want people they can trust, who come recommended and who are available.

 The question then becomes, how are you going to hear about these jobs and make sure that you are the one being recommended?
 One way is to obviously increase your networking skills, go to all the business breakfasts, build up your LinkedIn connects, make sure everyone knows your name.
 Before you know it, you’re spending more time on networking than you are on working.
 The other option, is to ask, “who are the IT recruiting agencies near me?”

 If you’ve, wisely, decided that all the networking time is not really what you wanted to get into IT for, then you absolutely want to talk to a recruitment agency.
 That’s what they do.
 They do all the networking so that they know when the jobs are coming up.
 They develop relationship with businesses and hiring managers so that these people know that whoever the recruiter recommends is trustworthy, able to do the job and will take the company to the next level.
 Whether that next level if faster delivery from the mailroom or increased turnover from a new CFO.

 One of the other advantages of talking to a recruitment agency is that they are not only on the lookout for new permanent staff to place in the ideal position.
 They also need trustworthy, reliable, adaptable staff who can cover different short-term positions.
 Temp work is a fantastic way to prove that you are flexible and to develop that all important experience – and actually be paid.

 Where are the Jobs?

 Interesting Topic A few tips on how to Manage Online Reputation